 And this is where digital transformation has jet propelled many contact centres into a more efficient and effective approach.
 Previous conversations and potential projects of updating or migrating to superior platforms to better support agents, and ultimately, provide a stronger customer experience, were no longer “nice to have” but business-critical.
 You can motivate people with morale-boosting messages and change their working hours to suit their lifestyles but the best way to get efficiency is to give people the right tools for the job.

 Outstanding Customer Experience through Agile AI and Conversational Analytics

 Deploying agile technology solutions for your contact centre doesn’t have to take months or weeks, it can be done within days.
-Dynamic call and omnichannel solutions mean that your agents can quickly understand scenarios and adapt to every customer interaction.
-Artificial Intelligence (AI) and voice analytics won’t just drive efficiencies, they will transform your customer experience (CX).
+Dynamic call and omnichannel solutions mean that your agents can quickly understand scenarios and adapt to every customer interaction analytics.
+Contact centre AI, conversational analytics and speech analytics won’t just drive efficiencies, they will transform your customer experience (CX).
 For example, our conversational analytics solution enables you to analyse the vocabulary and sentiment in the conversations taking place.
-You can analyse the emotion in calls, which helps you to understand if agents are struggling to handle some conversations, but also to recognise what causes frustration in your customers.
+You can analyse the emotion in calls, which helps you to understand if agents are struggling to handle some conversations but also to recognise what causes frustration in your customers.

 We don’t need a revolution and we don’t need a global pandemic to drive greater efficiencies across our contact centres.
 As 2020 has proved, we can transform our businesses much faster than any of us anticipated and we can evolve to cope with whatever is thrown at us to become stronger and more efficient than ever before.